bertilmuth/requirementsascode/requirementsascodeexamples/shoppingappextract/README.md

 * The current requirementsascodeextract jar
 * The current requirementsascodecore jar

-If you don't want to download them manually, and you don't use a build system like gradle, you can download the shoppingappextract distribution zip from the Releases tab.
+If you don't want to download them manually, and you don't use a build system like Gradle, you can download the shoppingappextract distribution zip from the Releases tab.

 You execute shoppingappextract by running a shell script in the bin subfolder of the distribution.